Cheesebaron/Cheesebaron.MvxPlugins/README.md

 Many users of MvxPlugins will still be using Visual Studio 2013 and we do not wish to disrupt their workings.
 For this reason there may be some delay before Tomasz pulls the changes back into the root.

-+The Changes That Happened With Visual Studio 2015 RC
+The Changes That Happened With Visual Studio 2015 RC
 ====================================================

 Originally in a visual Studio Xamarin solution including FormsPresenters there were just three targets: iOS, Android and Windows Phone 8.
 Most Windows